vagrantpress/vagrantpress/index.md

 ###What Do I Need to Get Started?

 **First**, you'll need a copy of a Virtual Machine environment.
-Install a copy of [Oracle VirtualBox][virtualbox], the only currently supported VM environment for Vagrant.
+Install a copy of [Oracle VirtualBox][virtualbox], a freely supported VM environment for Vagrant.
+(Vagrant also supports providers for different services, including a [provider for VMWare Fusion][vmwareprovider] - see the [Vagrant homepage][vagrant] for information.)

 **Second**, you'll need a working copy of [Vagrant][].
 You can find a copy of the latest version [on the Vagrant downloads page][vagrantdownloads], or follow directions in the [Vagrant documentation][vagrantdocumentation] to install vagrant for your environment.